floydhub/dl-docker/README.md

 ### Data Sharing
 See [Docker container persistence](#docker-container-persistence).
 Consider this: You have a script that you've written on your host machine.
 You want to run this in the container and get the output data (say, a trained model) back into your host.
-The way to do this is using a [Shared Volumne](#docker-container-persistence).
+The way to do this is using a [Shared Volume](#docker-container-persistence).
 By passing in the `-v /sharedfolder/:/root/sharedfolder` to the CLI, we are sharing the folder between the host and the container, with persistence.
 You could copy your script into `/sharedfolder` folder on the host, execute your script from inside the container (located at `/root/sharedfolder`) and write the results data back to the same folder.
 This data will be accessible even after you kill the container.

 ## What is Docker?
 [Docker](https://www.docker.com/what-docker) itself has a great answer to this question.